-- Train for and respond to Search & Rescue emergencies to rescue the lost, injured, and missing in both urban and wilderness locations
+- Train for and respond to Search & Rescue emergencies; searching for the lost, and rescuing the injured in urban and wilderness locations

-- Educate the public on backcountry safety and emergency preparedness.
+- Educate the public about backcountry safety and emergency preparedness.

 Located in central Washington state, Chelan County is home to world-class mountains and rivers, along with hundreds of miles of backcountry trails.
 Every year thousands of people from around the world visit for climbing, rafting, hiking, skiing, and other backcountry recreation.
 And every year, people get hurt, people get lost, and people go missing.